 Long-lived assets, including property and equipment with finite lives are reviewed for impairment whenever events or changes in circumstances (such as a significant adverse change to market conditions that will impact the future use of the assets) indicate that the carrying value of an asset may not be recoverable.
 The Company assesses the recoverability of the asset based on the undiscounted future cash flows the asset is expected to generate and recognize an impairment loss when estimated discounted future cash flows expected to result from the use of the asset plus net proceeds expected from disposition of the asset, if any, are less than the carrying value of the asset.
 If an impairment is identified, the Company reduces the carrying amount of the asset to its estimated fair value based on a discounted cash flow approach or, when available and appropriate, to comparable market values.
-For the years ended December 31, 2022,2021 and 2020, the Company recorded nil, \$25,590 and nil of impairment loss digital assets.
+For the year ended December 31, 2021, the Company purchased software for digital assets trading commodities and the Company has postponed the usage of the software and the Company recorded \$25,590 of impairment loss due to recent regulations in PRC that is unfavorable for digital assets.
+For the year ended December 31, 2020, no impairment of long-lived assets was recognized.